xynabil/WeatherGuard/README.md

 A B2B planning tool for companies in weather-dependent industries — construction, event logistics, and delivery services.
 Firms register their sites and get automatic alerts when critical weather conditions are forecast at their locations.

-Built with Python, NiceGUI, SQLite (via SQLModel ORM), and the SRF Meteo API v2 (SRG SSR Developer Portal).
+Built with Python, NiceGUI, SQLite (via SQLModel ORM), the SRF Meteo API v2 (SRG SSR Developer Portal), and the Leaflet.js map library.

 ---